lucasfloripa/elciess.ms.sign-up/requirements/register-user.md

 1. ✅ Returns an error **404** if the API dont exist
 2. ✅ Returns an error **401** if no accessToken is provided
 3. ✅ Returns an error **403** if accessToken is invalid
-4. ✅ Returns an error **400** if email, password or passwordConfirmation are not provided
+4. ✅ Returns an error **400** if email or password are not provided
-5. ✅ Returns an error **400** if password e passwordConfirmation are not equals
-6. ✅ Returns an error **400** if the email field is a invalid email
+5. ✅ Returns an error **400** if the email field is a invalid email
-7. ✅ Returns an error **403** if the email provided is already in use
+6. ✅ Returns an error **403** if the email provided is already in use
-8. ✅ Returns an error **500** if an error accours when is tried to check if user email already exist
+7. ✅ Returns an error **500** if an error accours when is tried to check if user email already exist
-9. ✅ Returns an error **500** if an error accours when is tried to generate an uuid
+8. ✅ Returns an error **500** if an error accours when is tried to generate an uuid
-10. ✅ Returns an error **500** if an error accours when is tried to created a encrypted password
+9. ✅ Returns an error **500** if an error accours when is tried to created a encrypted password
-11. ✅ Returns an error **500** if an error accours when is tried to create a user to register
+10. ✅ Returns an error **500** if an error accours when is tried to create a user to register

 > ## Diagram